CriXson/Resources-PunBot/README.md

 # PunBot

+### <b>WARNING!</b>
+<b>PunBot is currently being developed and still work in progress!
+PunBot might not be available by now or has an an extrem amount of down-time.
+However, if you like PunBot, please check back later.
+This message will be removed when PunBot is consistantly running!</b>

 ## What is PunBot?
 PunBot is a bot for Twitch.tv and Hitbox.tv streams.
 It prints a random pun every know and then to your chat to make everyone laugh and enjoy their stay even more!